Mohideen Baig: Career

-In 1956, to celebrate the 2500th Buddha Jayanthi, the Thai government created the Hindi film Angulimala.
-Baig was the pioneer to screened the film in Sri Lanka with Sinhala dialogues and sang the popular song Buddham Saranam previously sung by Indian singer Manna Dey.
-Baig went to India and successfully sang the song which lasted for 13.5 minutes.
+In 1960, to celebrate the 2500th Buddha Jayanthi, AngulimaalHindi movie, financed by the Thai government was released.
+This movie was dubbed in Sinhala dialogues and Mohideen Baig sang the popular song Buddham Saranam previously sung by Indian singer Manna Dey.
+Baig went to India to record this song of13.5 minutes.
 Meanwhile, he also sang a lot of radio simple songs including, Tikiri Menike and Awilla Awilla Sinhala Awurudda.
 Baig has dueted with H. R. Jothipala, G.S.B.
 Rani Perera, Latha Walpola, Sujatha Attanayake and K. Jamuna Rani among others.

 In 1956, Baig also won the Sarasaviya Award for the Best Playback Singer for the film Allapu Gedara for the song "Piya Salamu Igilli" In the same year, Baig also sang the welcome song in Urdu at the 1976 Non-Aligned Movement Conference in Sri Lanka.
 In 1982, country's first Kala Suri Award was given to Baig and seven other artists.
 For the film Sujatha, he playback songs Narilatha Pushpe, Prema Gange Menik and Mayawathi Me Loke were highly popularized.
 He is also the only Sri Lankan to duet with Lata Mangeshkar in the film Seda Sulang for the song "Idiriyata Yamu Sawoma".
 At the 1974 Deepashika Awards, he won the Deepashika Award for Best Singer for a most number of films.

 Baig has participated in several foreign concerts including 1986 London Music Concert.
 He last attended an outdoor concert in Wanathamulla, three days before the death in 1991.
 Baig was an indispensable artist in Sinhala cinema at that time where his voice brought great grandeur to the creation.
 As a result, he has sung in about 450 Sinhala films with over 9000 songs on the radio, including simple songs and cassettes.